astridx/meinblog/content/posts/joomla/10sprachdateien-nutzen.en.md

 ##### Where are the language files ideally stored?

 Joomla's own components store the files for the administration area in the folder `/administrator/language/en-GB/` and those for the site in the folder `/language/en-GB/`.
 This is the first place Joomla looks for the language files.
 For this reason, it was common for extension developers to put their files here.
 Sometimes it is more straightforward to put them in your own component folder.
-In our example, this is the folder `administrator/components/com_foos/ language/en-GB/` and `components/com_foos/ language/en-GB/` for the frontend.
-This is the place where Joomla looks for the language file if it doesn't find anything suitable in the directory `/administrator/language/en-GB /` and `/ language/en-GB` respectively.
+In our example, this is the folder `administrator/components/com_foos/ language/en-GB/` for the backend and `components/com_foos/ language/en-GB/` for the frontend.
+This is the place where Joomla looks for the language file if it doesn't find anything suitable in the Joomla Core directories `/administrator/language/en-GB /` and `/ language/en-GB` respectively.

 You want to store your language files in the same directory as the Joomla core extensions?
 To place your files together with Joomla's own language files, you add the `<language>` tag to the installation file.
 Here is an example from `com_contact`